yellows8/ctr-httpwn/README.md

 The server config xml is parsed first, then the user_config if it exists.
 See also the SD-data section above.
 For details on the configuration handling/format, see "configdoc.xml", "web/config.php", and the source code.

 If the total size for all of the configuration in memory is too large, ROP size errors will be thrown(since that config has to be stored in sysmodule memory).

+This basically only supports overwriting request data, not adding anything currently.
+This also means you can't add your own TLS certs with this currently(minus the NIM RootCertChains, doing so with the ACT RootCertChain isn't enabled for safety).

 # Credits
 * This uses the decompression code from here for ExeFS .code decompression: https://github.com/smealum/ninjhax2.x/blob/master/app_bootloader/source/takeover.c